-In efforts to improve air quality, our business functions provide a valuable impact in reducing air pollutants beyond greenhouse gases associated with diesel and fuel oils, including particulate matter, $NO_x$ , $SO_x$ , and VOCs.
+In efforts to improve air quality, our business functions provide a valuable impact in reducing air pollutants beyond greenhouse gases associated with diesel and fuel oils, including particulate matter, NO_x , SO_x , and VOCs.
 Certarus' capabilities in expanding our CNG offerings help displace the pollutants associated with traditional fuels, and we seek to minimize the use of diesel and gasoline in our own operations as well.
 Certarus has implemented a program to transition its vehicle fleet to be capable of running on CNG through a combination of new vehicle purchases and conversions of existing vehicles.

-Certarus air emissions have increased slightly over the last two years.
+Certarus air emissions have increased slightly over the last two years due to growth within the business.